motdotla/writings/articles/sendgrid-java.md

 Announcing [sendgrid-java](http://github.com/sendgrid/sendgrid-java) - a Java module for sending emails through SendGrid using Java.

+Go check it out and its documentation [here](https://github.com/sendgrid/sendgrid-java).

 ## Why we created it

 We created it to make your coding life easier.